Hallmark Research Institute

 d

 925-1000 Silver Marks and Forum - A great site packed with marks grouped by country.
 This site offers information on silver marks, and trademarks.
 The forum features discussions on all types of marks on silver and gold.
 This is quite an extensive internet resource for researching silver hallmarks & maker's marks.
-Thousands of images of silver marks and hallmarks.
+The thousands of images of silver marks and hallmarks will take you down the rabbit hole willingly!!

 Silver Magazine - One of the few magazines that we can recommend as being unique and in-depth in its content.
 Every issue is a jewel of information that continues to amaze us.
 If you are looking for the Minerva of silver magazines, then this subscription is a must!